WRITTEN BY MOLLY | EVERYTHINGSHIHTZU.COM

-If you’re thinking about crate training a puppy, here’s a few things you should know.
+If you’re thinking about crate training your Shih Tzu puppy, here’s something you should know.

-It’s a dog’s natural instinct, as a den animal, to want a place to sleep as well as provide a safe refuge for them, and a crate will give them that den like comfort.
+It’s a dog’s natural instinct, as a den animal, to want a place to sleep as well as provide a safe refuge for them.
+A crate will give them that den like comfort.

 You’ll probably hear from people who will say “Crate training is horrible; the whole HOUSE should be their crate,” but honestly, that’s’ not always practical.